andreped/NoCodeSeg/README.md

 # NoCodeSeg: deep segmentation made easy!

-This repository contains the source code relevant for importing/exporting annotations/predictions in QuPath, which was used in the study by [Pettersen et al. (2021)](): *"Code-free development and deployment of deep segmentation models for digital pathology"*.
+This is the official repository for the publication *"Code-free development and deployment of deep segmentation models for digital pathology"*.
+It contains source code relevant for importing/exporting annotations/predictions in QuPath.

 ## Citation
 Please, consider citing our paper, if you find the work useful: